 |1 On Pololu carrier board, at room temperature and without additional cooling.|

 |2 Default current limit; see product descriptions for details.|

 Details for item #4035

-This carrier for TI’s DRV8874PWP motor driver can supply continuous currents up to approximately 2.1 A and can tolerate peak currents up to 6 A. Since this board is a carrier for the DRV8874, we recommend careful reading of the DRV8874 datasheet.
+This carrier for TI’s DRV8874PWP motor driver can supply continuous currents up to approximately 2.1 A and has a current limit set to 4.4 A by default (with 5 V on SLEEP).
+Since this board is a carrier for the DRV8874, we recommend careful reading of the DRV8874 datasheet.
 The board ships populated with all of its SMD components, including the DRV8874.

 DRV8874 Single Brushed DC Motor Driver Carrier, top view with labeled pinout.